 Link to my Biography Page.

 To learn more about the discipline of geography, visit the Website of the Association of American Geographers (AAG)--the largest organization of professional and academic geographers in the country (link to AAG Website).
 The AAG provides scholarships for community college students transferring to four-year colleges and universities (link to the AAG Hess Community College Scholarship), as well as travel funds for community college students to attend the AAG Annual Meeting (link to AAG Community College Travel Grants).
-The 2014 AAG Annual Meeting is being held in Tampa, Florida from April 8 to 12 (link to AAG Annual Meeting).
+The 2015 AAG Annual Meeting is being held in Chicago, Illinois from April 21 to 25 (link to AAG Annual Meeting).